 - Check your spelling and grammar – get someone else to look at your CV before you send it

 - Keep it to a maximum of one or two pages

 - Summarise your GCSE results, and promote your further and higher education achievements

 - It’s useful to keep a master CV which holds all of your achievements and qualifications

-- Print on high quality paper if posting a hard copy of your CV or taking one to interview
+- Print on high-quality paper if you’re posting a hard copy of your CV or taking one to interview

 - Ensure your contact details are up-to-date